kojiishi/east_asian_spacing/README.md

 Some applications implement this feature by their own, so that it works with any fonts.
 However,
-implementing this feature without appropriate support from fonts is not easy.
+implementing this feature without appropriate supports from fonts may lead to fragile rendering.
-Often applications must implement font-specific behaviors, or require users to apply differently by fonts.
+Often applications must implement font-specific behaviors, or require users to apply differently depending on fonts.

 For fonts to support implementing this feature, OpenType defines 4 feature tags: